uzbl/uzbl/README.md

       Clears all user-supplied stylesheets.
 * `scheme <SCHEME> {COMMAND}`
   - Registers a custom scheme handler for `uzbl`.
 The handler should accept a single argument for the URI to load and return HTML.
+When run, the output is interpreted as content at the URL with a leading line with the MIME type.
 * `menu <COMMAND>`
   - Controls the context menu shown in `uzbl`.
 Supported subcommands include:
     + `add <OBJECT> <NAME> <COMMAND>`